 Laws vary from state to state when regarding sentencing, so if you or someone you know has been convicted or has plead guilty to any criminal charges it is best to speak with a knowledgeable attorney in your area that will be able to review the details of your case and weigh out your sentencing options in the event of a plea deal or an appeal.
 The earlier you speak with a criminal defense attorney Atlanta, GA relies on the better, because a skilled attorney may even be able to have your sentence reduced before you are convicted at all.

-Thank you to our friends and contributors at Andrew R. Lynch, P.C. for their insight into criminal defense and the process of sentencing.
+Thank you to our friends and contributors at The Lynch Law Group for their insight into criminal defense and the process of sentencing.